The 3 Cs of access control to help protect your people and property

 Use the 3 Cs to Benchmark Access Control Solutions

 The technical capability of a solution is significant.
 However, besides technical performance, you need to consider how effective it is within the context of your particular organization.
-Ask yourself these questions:
+Ask yourself these questions about different access control technologies:

 Can your solution save you money or stave off penalties?